Abhaynagar Upazila

 Abhaynagar (অভয়নগর) is an upazila of Jessore District in the Division of Khulna, Bangladesh.

 History

 During the Bangladesh Liberation war, staff of the Noapara Railway Station were killed by members of Pakistan Army on 27 March 1971.
 The Pakistan Army killed 17 members of Mukti Bahini including Assistant Secretary of Bangladesh Awami League Nazibor Rahman.

 On 4 December 2005 over 300,000 people of Abhaynagar took to the roads and blocked the Jessore-Khulna Highway in the Nowapaara industrial area to protest against a longstanding waterlogging problem.
-The protest took place after 25,000 people took part in a silt removal drive in the Sri River at Vobodoho sluice gate on November 9.
+The protest followed a silt removal drive by 25,000 people in the Sri River at Vobodoho sluice gate on November 9.
 Over 100 people were injured in violent clashes during the protest.